kevinlondon/kevinlondon.github.io/src/content/blog/2016-09-19-devops-from-scratch-pt-1.md

 ---
 title: "DevOps from Scratch, Part 1: Vagrant & Ansible"
 pubDatetime: 2016-09-19T12:32:00-07:00
-description: "A comprehensive guide to setting up development environments with Vagrant and Ansible automation"
+description: "Learn to automate your infrastructure from scratch using Vagrant and Ansible.
+We'll build and deploy a Python web application to Amazon, step by step."
 tags:
   - devops
   - vagrant
   - ansible
+  - popular
 ---

 Let's say you're at a startup and everything is going great.
 Your app is